gxenzy/new-smdi-/README.md

 - Added real-time validation and detailed recommendations
 - Improved calculation accuracy with environment factors
 - Added compliance status based on PEC 2017 Rule 1075

+### Circuit Synchronization System (75% Complete)

+We've implemented a robust circuit data synchronization system to maintain consistency between the Voltage Drop Calculator and Schedule of Loads Calculator:

+1. **Core Infrastructure**
+   - CircuitSynchronizationContext for shared state management
+   - Event-based notification system for data changes
+   - Bidirectional data conversion between calculators
+   - Auto-sync capabilities with manual override
+   - Conflict detection algorithm

+2. **User Interface**
+   - SynchronizationPanel with status indicators and controls
+   - Conflict resolution dialog for handling data inconsistencies
+   - SyncHistoryDialog for tracking synchronization events
+   - Settings dialog for configuration

+3. **Integration**
+   - Fully integrated with Voltage Drop Calculator
+   - Schedule of Loads integration pending (next priority)

+This system ensures that circuit design decisions made in one calculator are automatically reflected in the other, improving workflow efficiency and data consistency across the platform.

+## Next Steps

+1. Complete Schedule of Loads integration
+2. Enhance the history tracking system
+3. Improve conflict detection and resolution
+4. Add comprehensive documentation and testing

 ## Getting Started